 Just as with a company’s overall background, it’s important to understand a company’s detailed track record and portfolio.
 The specifics on types of projects, delivery time frames, quality, and project management can provide you with a base for establishing specific expectations, and if the developer can meet those expectations.

-As with almost any service provider that one could hire, you want to do your homework.
-You want to make sure the developer you hire has a history of successful projects and financial stability while exceeding the client's’ expectations.
-Putting in the time prior to hiring a developer can be the difference between success and failure in the long run.
+As with any service provider you'd hire, you want to do your homework.
+Make sure the developer you hire has a history of successful projects and financial stability while exceeding the client's’ expectations.
+Putting in the time prior to hiring a commercial real estate developer can be the difference between success and failure in the long run.